NStar Articles

 Retired Captain Wendy Lawrence, former NASA Astronaut and Academy graduate says, “That transformation period is designed to be challenging…and we all have stories to tell about it.
 That is our glue.
 That is what binds us together.”

 The founders also instilled the idea that the USNA would need to be able to evolve with the times.
 This ability to change as the years go by is a core function of the USNA.
-Senator McCain said, “I think the Naval Academy has been able to change because of the leadership.
+Senator McCain noted, “I think the Naval Academy has been able to change because of the leadership.
 The superintendents have been able to manage changes in our society.
 You either adjust or you become obsolete.”

 While this is only a very brief part of the history of the Naval Academy, it is at the core of what the USNA represents.